dgurudot/tg/help/en_US/PRIVACY.md

 We will only keep your personal information for as long as it is necessary for the purposes set out in this  privacy policy, unless a longer retention period is required or permitted by law (such as tax, accounting or other legal requirements).

 When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymize it, or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.

+When you delete your account or ask us to delete your information, we delete it, except for a limited amount of data that we keep afterwards where needed to meet legal and regulatory requirements, for audits, and to prevent abuse of the Services, for example repeat abuse by a removed account.
+We keep only what is needed for those purposes and use it only for them.